cardosan/tempo_test/docs/formats.rst

 However, there are some things to bear in mind with dynamic characterization functions:

 * Dynamic characterization functions must take a datetime as the single input, and return a single numeric characterization factor.
-* * You will need to import whatever you need in the body of the function; don't assume anything other than the standard library is in the current namespace.
+* You will need to import whatever you need in the body of the function; don't assume anything other than the standard library is in the current namespace.
-* Functions have to be defined in a slightly funny way.
-They should not be defined by name.
-Instead, they should have a name of "``%s``" that can be generated automatically and substituted by the temporalis library, i.e. ``def %s(datetime)``.
-This dynamicity is needed to avoid name conflicts.
 * These functions must be stored as **unicode strings**, not actual python code:

 .. code-block:: python

     {
-        ("omg", "wtf-bbq"): """def %s(datetime):
+        ("omg", "wtf-bbq"): """def some_func(datetime):
+    import arrow
     return (arrow.get(datetime) - arrow.get(2011, 6, 23)).days"""
     }